vijayanant/fossick/content/posts/why-blog.md

 type        = "post"
-categories  = ["Blogging", "rant"] tags        = ["blogging", "starting a blog", "blogging for beginners", "personal branding"] description = "" draft       = false
+categories  = ["Blogging", "rant"] tags        = ["blogging", "starting a blog", "blogging for beginners", "personal branding"] description = """Even though I liked the idea of blogging, I didn't know why I should blog.
+What was I going to add to the world when all I know comes from reading others' books and blogs?
+I had no reason to write about topics that are already written about extensively by experts in that area.
+I didn't think I knew enough contribute.""" draft       = false
 +++

 When I first thought about blogging it was daunting.
-Even thought I liked the idea of blogging, I didn't know why I should blog.
+Even though I liked the idea of blogging, I didn't know why I should blog.
 What was I going to add to the world when all I know comes from reading other's books and blogs?
 I had no reason to write about topics that are already written about extensively by